 As we continue building a library of great stories between the pages of the books, we realize something else pretty magical is also happening – with the addition of each new subscriber, we are simultaneously building a network of stories, found outside the pages of our books!
 As each subscribers monthly shipment date comes up we fondly remember their stories as we assign books for their children.
 Continue reading

-Our monthly subscription boxes of books are a great gift and out goal is to get children reading and to cultivate a love for reading books so we want to make it as convenient as possible to get titles they will love into their hands.
-Here are some of many reasons why our subscription boxes for kids makes a great gift for many reasons.
+Our monthly subscription boxes of books are a great gift and out goal is to get children reading and to cultivate a love for reading books.
+We want to make it as convenient as possible to get titles they will love into their hands.
+Here are some of many reasons why our subscription boxes for kids makes a great gift.

 First, you can set it up and walk away and be sure you’re going to receive a monthly kid box of imagination at your doorstep.
-It saves you from harrowing fights for a parking space in a mall lot!
+We save you from harrowing fights for a parking space in a mall lot!
 Continue reading

 When our children are little we spend a lot of time coming up with activities to keep them busy: open air long strolls, parks and playgrounds, play dates, story times, etc. But as they grow life takes over and some of these fade away, some get replaced by soccer practice or baseball or both.
 As they start school the reading and story time become a distant memory.
 This seems to be a natural flow of things, since they start reading on their own and school already has some reading requirements (not enough if you ask us, but that’s a whole different blog post).
 Continue reading

 I just wanted to thank you.
 I get a snap chat of my grandson opening his books once a month, and he turns two this month.
 What a nice surprise that you recognize his birthday.
 The look on his face was priceless.
 He also got a t-shirt with his name on it, and announcing he’s two.
 I am so happy that I purchased a subscription to the Little Fun Club.
 I always recommend you to my friends and coworkers.
 Love love love The Little Fun Club.
 Thank you again!!